ongtingwei/stripe-paymentIntent-integration/README.md

 - **Webhook + paymentStatus pattern** — fulfillment logic should live in the webhook handler, not the `/success` route, to handle cases where the browser closes before the redirect completes.
 - **Race condition** — the webhook and browser redirect happen simultaneously.
 A 1-second wait in the `/success` route accounts for this in development; a database with polling is the production-grade solution.

 ---

-## Potential Extensions

-- **Idempotency** — API idempotency keys on PaymentIntent creation (already implemented via `uuid`)
-- **Timeout handling** — Retry logic and proper loading states for the success page
-- **Additional payment methods** — Buy Now Pay Later (BNPL), bank transfers
-- **Tax handling** — Stripe Tax integration
-- **Shopping cart** — Support for multiple items per transaction
-- **Database** — Replace in-memory `paymentStatus` object with persistent storage
-- **Webhooks fulfillment** — Email delivery of purchase confirmation and content

----

 ## Self-Reflection

-- Deep appreciation of how Stripe architects their product to ensure customers using the Stripe API can avoid lengthy and costly PCI compliance efforts
+- Appreciation of Stripe's product design.
+Documentation is also easy to understand and navigate.
-- Strong knowledge of web application technology is required — real-world customer platforms are significantly more complex than this project, requiring continuous learning
+- Strong knowledge of web application technology is required — real-world customer platforms will be significantly more complex than this project, requiring continuous learning
-- AI can transform different types of work, but for payment and transaction processing — it needs to be relentlessly reliable
+- Payment and transaction processing needs to be relentlessly reliable

 ---